GUIDE Seasonal Guide to Honeymoons in Japan Pick your perfect Japanese season and begin your new life together in style

 Wherever you decide to stay in Okinawa, make sure you hire a car and explore the original local culture of the Okinawan islands.
 Kayak in the mangroves, taste the area's distinctive food and drink and schedule in some walks along the beach and view the spectacular sunsets.

 For couples who want to be a little more active, the Mt.
 Fuji climbing season opens in the summer.
-A trek to the top of Japan's tallest, most iconic mountain and UNESCO World Heritage site would be a significant challenge to complete together and the view of the sunrise appearing above the clouds would make for a lasting memory.
+A trek to the top of Japan's tallest peak, which is also a UNESCO World Heritage site, would be a significant challenge to complete together and the view of the sunrise appearing above the clouds would make for a lasting memory.
 To relax after your trip, book into one of the area's ryokan hotels and onsen resorts for some relaxation in the natural hot springs.
 The Fuji Five Lakes area and Lake Kawaguchi are popular destinations as they offer many recreational and cultural experiences too.

 Autumn in Japan is crisp and clear and a great time for outdoorsy couples to visit Japan.
-The Japanese summer tends to linger on until the end of September, however from mid-October to mid-December the weather is at its best.
+The Japanese summer tends to linger on until the end of September, however from mid-October to mid-December the weather is good.
 While exploration is possible throughout the year, the comfortable climate makes it a great season to spend time in the cities and countryside.

 The fall leaves in Japan are particularly spectacular, and unlike the fleeting cherry blossoms, they tend to stay around for a month or so.
-Kyoto is one of the most famous places to view the vibrant red, orange and golden foliage.
+Kyoto is a famous place to view the vibrant red, orange and golden foliage.
 The Japanese maple trees in the grounds of many Kyoto temples are beautiful, and the momiji in the grounds of Kozanji Temple in the mountain valley of Takao are particularly spectacular during the autumn season.

 As fall is an ideal season for exploring the country, why not follow in the footsteps of Japan's first honeymoon couple or visit certain shrines for some spiritual marriage support from the gods?